androidyue/octopress/source/_posts/2014-05-21-check-if-a-thread-is-main-thread-in-android.markdown

 I/TestInMainThread(32028): testInNonMainLooperThread isMainThread=false
 ```
 But why?
 And what 's inside?
-Let's see the code what's is inside in Looper.class.
+Let's see the code what's is inside the  Looper.class.
 ```java
     // sThreadLocal.get() will return null unless you've called prepare(). static final ThreadLocal<Looper> sThreadLocal = new ThreadLocal<Looper>();